Breaking News | Nigerian Air Force trains 200 personnel abroad

-The Nigerian Air Force (NAF) on Tuesday Tuesdaysaid that it was currently training no fewer than 200 personnel in nine different countries to further enhance capacity of its officials in air combat.
+The Nigerian Air Force (NAF) on Tuesday Tuesday said that it was currently training no fewer than 200 personnel in nine different countries to further enhance the capacity of its officials in air combat.

 The Chief of Air Staff, Air Marshal Sadique Abubakar, said this when he appeared at the 2021 budget defence session of the Senate Committee on Air Force.